Mom Goes Camping

 Weatherproofness

-I’ve spent a numerous nights in the Cloud Up 2 tent while it rained, including a few thunderstorms and one HAIL storm.
+I’ve spent a numerous nights in the Cloud Up tents while it rained, including a few thunderstorms and one HAIL storm in the Cloud Up 2p.
 The tent itself held up surprisingly well.
 There was never any leaking from the seams or the floor.
 The bathtub floor only goes up about 2 inches, so don’t put this tent anywhere you think it might flood!
 And definitely use the groundsheet.

 It’s also really important to completely stake out the sides of the tent during bad weather.
 Otherwise the rain fly will stick to the inner mesh, causing condensation issues.